DestyNova/advent_of_code_2022/6/README.md

 ### Crystal

 The problem was simple enough that I decided to implement the Crystal version without referring to my Nim code.
 However, for one reason or another it still took me a few minutes.

+## Thoughts

+This is the kind of problem that probably has a 4 or 5 character solution in APL or J. Anyway, I still took a few minutes to get it done, getting some of the ranges wrong (tip: `0..4` is an inclusive range).
+Otherwise I'm pretty happy with it despite the unimpressive ranking.

 It seems obvious to say this now, but... it actually helps a lot to be very familiar and comfortable with the important stdlib modules in whatever languages you're using when speedcoding.
-I got stuck for 30 seconds so trying to convert the string chunks to a set.
+I got stuck for 30 seconds when writing the Crystal implementation, trying to convert the string chunks to a set.
 I expected something like this would work:

 ```crystal
 uniq = Set(chunk).size